The 36 Group

 The 36 Group is a multi-specialist set of barristers' Chambers (offices) located in a handsome listed building at 36 Bedford Row, London.
 It is situated close to the Royal Courts of Justice (Queen's Bench Division and Court of Appeal), the Rolls Building (Chancery Division and the Commercial Court), the Old Bailey (the Central Criminal Court) and the historic four Inns of Court (the Honourable Societies of Gray's Inn, Inner Temple, Lincoln's Inn and Middle Temple).

-With over 100 barristers, mediators and arbitrators, including 11 Queen's Counsel (Silks) the 36 Group is one of the largest London based sets, and is the preferred choice for a great many firms of solicitors, public bodies, businesses and members of the public.
+With over 140 barristers, mediators and arbitrators (including 15 Queen's Counsel (QCs/Silks), 3 Senior Counsel (SCs/Silks) from Ireland and South Africa, and a Senior Advocate of the Supreme Court of India), The 36 Group is one of the largest London based sets.
+It is the preferred choice for many firms of solicitors, foreign law firms, public bodies, businesses and individual members of the public.

-Within the 36 Group, dedicated practice groups provide specialist legal services that include advice, the drafting of agreements and other documents, and courtroom or tribunal advocacy.
+Within The 36 Group, dedicated practice groups provide specialist legal services that include advice, the drafting of agreements and other documents, and courtroom, tribunal and arbitral advocacy.

-The 36 Group's barristers specialise principally in the following areas of law: business and commercial, consumer, crime, employment, family, immigration and property.
-Each practice group is readily recognisable by the prefix "36" followed by the relevant subject area of law, as in "36 Family", or "36 Property" or "36 Crime" etc.
+The 36 Group's barristers specialise principally in the following areas of law: commercial, crime, employment, family, immigration, property, private client and contentious probate, and shipping and international trade.
+Each of the main practice groups are readily recognisable by the prefix "36" followed by the relevant subject area of law, as in "36 Commercial”, "36 Crime", “36 Family” and “36 Stone (Shipping & International Trade)” etc.

-The Group's barristers combine legal expertise and trial advocacy skills to a high level whilst remaining sensitive to the needs of the client, whether the client is a person, a partnership or a corporate entity or public body.
-Some members are also able to offer services as mediators and arbitrators.
+The Group's barristers are reputed to combine legal expertise and trial advocacy skills to an impressive level, whilst remaining sensitive to the needs of the client, irrespective of whether the client happens to be an individual, a partnership or a corporate entity, a public body or the Government of a foreign State.
+Some members also act mediators and/or as arbitrators.

-The 36 Group's barristers are entirely client-focused.
+The 36 Group's barristers are client-focused.
 They aim to:

 - Provide excellent legal services for their clients, in each of the set's specialist fields.